 It’s kind of a mini edge-of-the-seat thriller, with a delayed climax, during lovemaking!
 To put it simply, edging is all about controlling your partner’s orgasm.
 Try to help her reach a climactic point, then bring her back from that brink, and start all over again.
 Repeat this till she cannot hold it anymore and she has to absolutely orgasm, no matter what!
 Trust me, this ensures bigger, better orgasms.
 For starters, you can try practicing this together: masturbate in each other’s presence, and do not allow each other to climax.
 It’s fun.
 Plus, that way, you can be familiar with how your partner orgasms and how far you can go when you control it.
 So, what are you waiting for?
 Go, get busy!

 P.S.
 I know you want your lady to have the time of her life when she’s in bed with you and you’ll try anything to make sure this becomes a reality every time you two have sex.
-That’s why I have to tell you about this new program, the Butterfly Warm Up, by my friend Susan Bratton.
-Her advice, though a bit risqué, will definitely deliver when it comes to making your intimate relationships more fulfilling for your woman and for yourself as well.
-NOTE: This program was NOT created by me.
+That’s why I have to tell you about this new program, Her Secret Hot Spots where you’ll learn the erogenous zones on a woman’s body so you can easily locate them and know what to do once you’re there.